 To litigate a construction defect case, an attorney needs to specialize in construction law and have knowledge of construction activities and processes.
 Defects typically originate in the design, planning, supervision, inspection, or construction phases of a residential or commercial construction project.
 The role of our construction defect lawyers is to prove why the defect happened and to assess its financial damages.
 Though construction defect laws vary by state, the general legal standard for negligence is if a structure fails to perform in a manner that is reasonably intended by the purchaser.
 Contrarily, to dispute a defects claim, a contractor or developer must show that they constructed the building in a reasonably workmanlike manner.

 Most construction defects are the result of design defects, material defects, or poor workmanship, such as when contractors build without supervision, work too quickly, or cut corners to save time and money.
-Some of the worst defects allow for water intrusion, such as through shoddy roofs, plumbing, or doors and windows.
-Leaks can create an immediate risk of slip-and-fall accidents, or they might go undetected for years, causing extensive water damage — wood rot, decay, mold, and mildew.
+Some of the worst defects allow for water intrusion, such as through shoddy roofs, plumbing, pool leaks, or doors and windows.
+Leaks can create an immediate risk of slip-and-fall accidents, or they might go undetected for years, causing extensive water damage — wood rot, decay, mold, and mildew — or severe structural damage.
 Defects can also occur in the pre-construction phase, such as a poor analysis or preparation of a building site, which can leave structures in areas that are prone to earthquakes, collapsible soils, and sinkholes vulnerable to destruction.

 Estimating the financial costs of faulty construction is a job for an experienced construction attorney, as these costs often extend beyond just building repairs.
 In the case of a commercial building, the property owner could lose revenue for every day the building isn’t used for its intended purpose.
 Construction defects also reduce the value of a property, a problem that can linger even after repairs are complete if the building has a tarnished reputation.
 Some defects also put people’s safety at risk, and any person who was injured may be entitled to compensation for medical bills.
 But whether you are pursuing or defending a construction defect lawsuit, our attorneys will establish the most advantageous settlement for your interests.